mellymelz/recipes/dinner/fajitas.md

 # Fajitas

+### This recipe is from tastes better from scratch and it so amazing!

 * 1.5 lbs of steak (flank/skirt/rump), chicken, shrimp or tofu
 * 1 tsp chilli powder
 * 1 tsp cumin